Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 deterministic.
 That is, any built-in systems which affect the transforms of bones, sockets, or transforms are deterministic.
 Systems which calculate `WorldRenderBounds` and `RenderVisibilityFeedbackFlag` are NOT deterministic.
+Also, sampling animation clips is NOT deterministic, not even in contexts that use `FloatMode.Deterministic`, as ACL does not have a deterministic compilation mode at this time